 If you would like to get involved, visit ptny.org, call (518) 434-1583, or email firstname.lastname@example.org for more information.

-Thank you again to all this year’s Clean Sweep organizers and volunteers and, to all the Canalway Trail supporters!
-We would like to especially thank the Canal Corporation for all it does to ensure the Canal Corridor remains a world-class recreational venue.
+Thank you again to all this year’s Clean Sweep organizers and volunteers and to all the Canalway Trail supporters.
+We would like to especially thank the Canal Corporation for all it does to ensure the Canal Corridor remains a world-class recreation venue.